bioinformaticsdotca/GOBLET2018/main_goblet.md

 # Agenda <a id="Agenda"></a>

 The agenda for the meeting is still being finalized.
+An initial draft can be found [here]()

-# Travel and Accommodation <a id="Logistics"></a>
+# Accommodation and Travel <a id="Logistics"></a>

 ## Where We Are

 <iframe width="600" height="450" frameborder="0" style="border:0"
 src="https://www.google.com/maps/embed/v1/place?q=place_id:ChIJMSoe2Lc0K4gRmSmTP3QCkhY&key=AIzaSyAY3MSfX-l_zVGMaSrEcq7w2wLJd4gVF5U" allowfullscreen></iframe>

+## Accommodations:

+A block of rooms have been booked at the [Chelsea Hotel](http://www.chelseatoronto.com/en/) at a rate of $167+tax ($196.26 total) per night.
+Please indicate on your registration your arrival and departure dates to hold your room.
+You will be responsible for all accommodation costs.

 ## Transportation To/From Toronto